Conditions

 (chronic tension-type and chronic episodic) [Positive effect]

 Chronic tension-type headaches and chronic episodic headaches were not reviewed in the Australian DVA review (2010) and rated as ‘evidence of positive effect’ in the USVA Evidence map of acupuncture (2014) (5, 6).
-The most recent Cochrane systematic review update confirmed that acupuncture is effective for frequent episodic and chronic tension-type headaches with moderate to low quality evidence (43).
+The most recent Cochrane systematic review update confirmed that acupuncture can be used for frequent episodic and chronic tension-type headaches with moderate to low quality evidence (43).
 A brief review of systematic reviews and meta-analyses described acupuncture as having a ‘potentially important role as part of a treatment plan for migraine, tension-type headache, and several different types of chronic headache disorders’ (44).
 Studies in Germany and the UK found acupuncture for chronic headaches to be cost-effective (44).

 Low back pain